 Greater Community Involvement

-Social workers frequently apply their collective power to press elected officials to pass laws and policies that give more people access to community services.
+Social workers frequently apply their collective power to press elected officials to pass laws and create policies that give more people access to community services.
 Social work is the only helping profession that mandates social justice advocacy in its official code of ethics, resulting in a huge workforce dedicated to helping society’s most vulnerable members.

 Celebrating Social Work

-In recent months, social workers across the country have provided ample evidence of this year’s Social Work Month theme: “Social Workers Are Essential.”
 As the COVID-19 pandemic unfolded, social workers stepped up to serve their communities in a multitude of ways: ensuring homebound students had access to meals and learning resources, finding emergency shelter for homeless individuals, and offering virtual therapy for clients seeking mental health support.
 They also urged government officials to assist families struggling during the pandemic’s economic downturn and joined the fight to end systemic racism.

+Every day, social workers play a valuable role in the lives of their clients and in their communities.
+By providing resources, compassionate and empathetic support, and targeted programs, social workers help their clients meet life’s challenges.
 While the efforts of social workers deserve to be applauded year-round, Social Work Month is a chance to highlight the tangible ways their work benefits society by telling their stories and engaging the communities they serve through events and activities.